Zenika/sensei/README.md

 ### Workbook

-Write the workbook as you would a usual markdown document.
+Write the workbook as you would a usual Markdown document.

 > ℹ You may use `<!-- toc -->` to have
 > a table of content inserted at that place.